Road construction

 Anticipated timeline

-Construction is anticipated to start in summer 2022 and is anticipated to last until approximately fall 2023.
+Construction started in summer 2022 and is anticipated to last until approximately summer 2024.

 LEARN MORE ABOUT THIS PROJECT